rbind/cheap_shots/content/post/entyrely-too-much.md

 ---
 title: EnTyrely Too Much
 author: Drew Tyre
-date: '2019-01-28'
+date: '2019-02-04'
 tags:
   - announcement
 slug: entyrely-too-much
 ---

+I'm excited to finally announce [EnTyrely Too Much](https://drewtyre.rbind.io) after an overly long gestation period.

-Looking at the fantastic pages put together by everyone else leaves me agog at the great company here on rbind.io!
-My own efforts are sporadic and mostly serve as a vehicle for my own learning about the internet.
+Looking at the fantastic pages put together by everyone on rbind.io leaves me agog at the great company!
+My own blogging efforts are sporadic and mostly serve as a vehicle for my own learning about the internet.
 And oh! what a learning process that is.
 Painfully slow, with many steps sideways and back.
 Where are the tags?![^tags] Why are the chapter links in [my bookdown book](https://drewtyre.rbind.io/NRES450_book) suddenly 404'ing?!![^booklinks]

-But, I'm excited to finally announce [EnTyrely Too Much](https://drewtyre.rbind.io) after an overly long gestation period.

 ## My blogging journey